 In laser brazing, the heat source is obviously laser.
 Different laser characteristics that are easily manipulative offer a numerous choice to adapt it to the typical joining requirements.
 Laser Brazing is an advanced manufacturing process and the complete processing may be automated putting the laser system into robotic arm for efficient and repeatable and reproducible joining.

-Advantage of using JPT laser products for Brazing
+Advantage of using JPT laser products for Laser Brazing

 JPT Laser is world leader in providing a wide range of laser systems and intelligent equipment’s for different industrial applications.
 Different product lines of lasers based on the requirements are available in JPT Laser catalogue.